tidwall/chanx/README.md

 - It does not have a close method.
 A sender must send the receiver a custom close message.
 - It's unbounded and has no buffering.
 There's a lock-free list under the hood.
 - It expects to be communicating over a maximum of two goroutines.
 One for `Send` and one for `Recv`.

+Just like standard Go channels, a fastlane channel guarantees order preservation and has no data loss.

 # Getting Started